 (I know that whilst taking vegetable in the morning is good but it is not the same thing with rice as the main ingredient of the breakfast.
 However with full breakfast in the morning and we don’t go anywhere thereafter, it keeps us full till dinner)

-The breakfast menu is pretty much standard on daily basis except for some alterations here and there but overall we have the same thing on daily basis – 3 sets of vegetable dishes (sometimes it is soup), fried noodles, fried rice and plain rice, congee, fruits (which don’t get replenished) and finally two pots of coffee and tea.
+The breakfast menu is pretty much standard on daily basis except for some alterations here and there but overall we have the same thing on daily basis – 3 sets of vegetable dishes (sometimes it is soup), fried noodles, fried rice and plain rice, congee, fruits (which don’t get replenished) and finally two pots of coffee and tea but without any sugar.

 To be continued in Part 7